 You will not receive your money back, at all.

 Because PayPal has a history of siding with sellers, if you purchase anything and they send you something tiny like a disposable mask, you will not receive your money back from PayPal.
 I bought a camera and received a raggedy used disposable mask.

 Some of the sites that you need to be wary of are places like Etsy, eBay, and new shopping sites.
 You can use this site to see how old a website is.
 I purchased something on Etsy from someone who closed her account after selling many items.

 Etsy refunded my money today after quite a few attempts to contact them on social media.
 I don’t know of any other way you can contact them if it’s happened to you.

 New scam websites and sellers are appearing every day and buyers are buying left and right getting ready for back to school.

 It’s happened to me, too many times to admit since the start of the pandemic.

 Just this year, I came really close to purchasing an RV on eBay until I started doing some digging around on it and the seller.
 It was a scam.
-They had stolen the photos off of a social media influencers account.
+They had stolen the photos from a social media influencer’s account.
 When I called them out about it, they removed the item and added it to the FB marketplace.
 Many others called them out on there, some of which had actually purchased the RV that didn’t exist.
 I’m sure they’ve reappeared somewhere.